Andor Technology (Andor), an Oxford Instruments company and world leader…

 The Most Sensitive Back-illuminated sCMOS Available

-Marana 4.2B-11 back-illuminated sCMOS features 95% Quantum Efficiency (QE) with market-leading vacuum cooling to -45 0C.
-Benefiting from a unique vacuum design, Marana thermoelectrically cools to -25 0C using only the internal fan for heat dissipation, pushing down to a hugely competitive -45 0C utilizing liquid assisted cooling.
-The darkcurrent of the GS400 BSI sensor is a significant contributor to overall system noise, so effective cooling becomes essential.
+Marana back-illuminated sCMOS cameras feature 95% Quantum Efficiency (QE) and market-leading vacuum cooling down to -45 °C, minimizing noise floor.
+The darkcurrent of the GS400BSI and GS2020BSI sensors are significant contributors to overall system noise, so effective cooling becomes essential.
 With air cooling, Marana has almost 5x lower darkcurrent than the nearest physical science competing camera.
+Furthermore, the new low noise mode of Marana 4.2B-6 offers only 1.0 e- noise floor, ideal for the most light-starved use cases.

 Having the most sensitive Back-illuminated sCMOS camera carries a host of practical advantages within Astronomy and Physical Sciences, for example:

-Anti-Glow: Accessing the Entire Sensor Array
+Glow Suppression: Accessing the Entire Sensor Array with Longer Exposures

-Andor have studied and characterised this sensor issue in detail and have developed and implemented a unique anti-glow technology to radically suppress the sensor glow effect.
-The figure below shows a dark image of the GSense400BSI back-illuminated sensor with and without anti-glow technology – the difference it makes is stark and has enabled Andor to open up the full 2048 x2048 array, while also allowing exposure times up to 20 seconds.
+The figure to the right shows a dark image of the GSense400BSI back-illuminated sensor with and without glow suppression – the difference it makes is stark and has enabled Andor to open up the full 2048 x 2048 array, while also allowing users to access exposure times up to several seconds.

 Extended Dynamic Range and Superb Linearity

 The innovative Dual Amplifier architecture of sCMOS sensors uniquely circumvents the need to choose between high or low gain amplifiers, in that signal can be sampled simultaneously by both high gain (low noise) and low gain (high capacity) amplifiers.
 As such, the lowest noise of the sensor can be harnessed alongside the maximum well depth, affording widest possible dynamic range.
-Uniquely for such a relatively small pixel design, this allows for dynamic range performance of 53,000:1 in Marana.
+Uniquely for such a relatively small pixel design, this allows for dynamic range performance of 53,000:1 in Marana 4.2B-11.

 Furthermore, on-camera intelligence delivers a significant linearity advantage, providing unparalleled quantitative measurement accuracy across the full dynamic range.